Putin tells US envoys 'no point in hoping' for peace without Ukraine's capitulation on territories

-The U.S. delegation also included White House staffer Josh Gruenbaum, who has taken part in previous negotiations with representatives from Ukraine.
-The three Americans were greeted at the Kremlin by Putin and his top aides, Yuri Ushakov and Kirill Dmitriev.
+The U.S. delegation also included White House staffer Josh Gruenbaum, who has participated in previous negotiations with Ukrainian officials.
+The Americans were received at the Kremlin by Putin alongside Ushakov and Dmitriev.

 "We are at the end now, and I actually am optimistic," Witkoff said.

-The U.S. envoys are expected to present Putin with a 20-point peace framework drafted over the past weeks during a series of talks among Ukrainian and Western officials.
-The document was based on an initial 28-point plan co-drafted by Russia that heavily favored Moscow.
+The U.S. envoys were expected to present Putin with a 20-point peace framework drafted over the past weeks during a series of talks among Ukrainian and U.S. officials.
+The document was based on an initial 28-point plan co-drafted by Russia that favored Moscow.

-According to Bloomberg, a draft of the revised peace plan was passed to the Kremlin earlier in January via Dmitriev, a Russian economic envoy who met Witkoff in Davos on Jan.
+According to Bloomberg, a draft of the revised peace plan was passed to the Kremlin earlier in January via Dmitriev, who met Witkoff in Davos on Jan.
 20.

 Zelensky previously said the peace deal is "90% ready," even as some of the most thorny issues — including Moscow's demand that Ukraine cede the entire Donbas region — remain unresolved.